napix/NapixServer/docs/conf.rst

 Napix.managers
 ..............

 A mapping of alias to a fully qualified class name::

     "managers" : {
         "hello" : "napixd.contrib.helloworld.HelloWorld"
     }

+All the modules in the alias are loaded at the start of the Napix Server.
+If a module fails to import or load, the Napix server does not start.

+The path may be used multiple times with different aliases.
+Napix will run multiple instance of the same manager, on different paths.

 .. _conf.napix.auth: